-Under the Education and Care Services National Regulations, the approved provider must ensure that policies and procedures are in place for interactions with children (Regulation 168) and take reasonable steps to ensure those policies and procedures are followed.
+Under the Education and Care Services National Regulations, the approved provider must ensure that policies and procedures are in place for interactions with children (Reg.
+168) and take reasonable steps to ensure those policies and procedures are followed.

-In order to build and maintain positive and respectful relationships with children, families and educators, our Service will adhere to our statement of philosophy and the ACA Code of Ethics.
-We aim to provide a child safe culture where our values and practices that guide the attitudes and behaviour of all staff are guided by the implementation of the Child Safe Standards and related National Principles for Child Safe Organisations.
-We aim to build a culture of Child Safety, where it is not taboo to discuss the possibility of abuse and that our educators, families, children and community know how to make a report if they feel a child is in need of protection.
+In order to build and maintain positive and respectful relationships with children, families and educators of our Service will adhere to our statement of philosophy and the ACA Code of Ethics.
+We aim to provide a child safe culture where our values and practices that guide the attitudes and behaviour of all staff are guided by the Child Safe Standards.